WD-Leong/CV-Lite-Object-Detection/readme.md

 # Custom Object Detection

 This repository contains my experiments with custom object detection models whose weights are trained from scratch, that is to say, no pre-trained backbone model is used.
-The model is relatively small and trained on the [VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) dataset.
+This model is inspired from [EfficientDet](https://arxiv.org/abs/1911.09070), where the object detection model's weights were trained from scratch, and [FCOS](https://arxiv.org/abs/1904.01355), which is an anchor-free model.
+The model explored is relatively small, utilising Feature Pyramid Networks, and trained on the [VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) and the [COCO](https://cocodataset.org/#home) dataset.

 To run the object detection, first run
 ```
 python process_voc_object_detection.py
 ```